flyteorg/flyte/docs/deployment/agents/index.md

 * - {ref}`Airflow Agent <deployment-agent-setup-airflow>`
   - Configuring your Flyte deployment for the Airflow agent
+* - {ref}`ChatGPT Agent <deployment-agent-setup-databricks>`
+  - Configuring your Flyte deployment for the ChatGPT agent.
 * - {ref}`Databricks Agent <deployment-agent-setup-databricks>`
   - Configuring your Flyte deployment for the Databricks agent.
 * - {ref}`Google BigQuery Agent <deployment-agent-setup-bigquery>`